timtimtim3/DL2_EMPSN/blogpost.md

     </tr>
 </table>

 An extension to MPNNs is the $E(n)$ Equivariant Graph Neural Network (EGNN), which are designed to be equivariant to the symmetries of the data (Satorras, 2021).
+$E(n)$ refers to the Euclidean group in $n$ dimensions, which is the group of all translations and rotations in $n$-dimensional space.
 Equivariant networks are neural networks that respect the symmetries of the data, meaning that if the input data is transformed in a certain way, the output of the network should transform in the same way.
 Formally, a function $f: X \rightarrow Y$ is equivariant to a group action $G$ if for all $x \in X$ and $g \in G$, we have $f(gx) = gf(x)$.
 In the context of GNNs, equivariance means that if the input graph is transformed by a permutation of the nodes, the output of the network should be transformed in the same way.

-A MPNN is made equivariant by conditioning the message function on $E(n)$ invariant information, such as the relative position of the nodes.
+A MPNN is made equivariant by conditioning the message function on $E(n)$ invariant information, i.e. information that does not change under the action of $E(n)$.
+For example, in the case of a graph, the invariant information could be geometric information such as the relative position of the nodes.
 The message function is then defined as:
 ```math
 \mathbf{m}_{ij} = \phi_m(\mathbf{f}_i, \mathbf{f}_j, \text{Inv}(\mathbf{x}_i, \mathbf{x}_j), \mathbf{a}_{ij})
 ```